No Rest Fest 4: an Englishman in Detroit

 Then there was Old Gods, led by No Rest co-collaborator Jeff Tuttle, former member of The Dillinger Escape Plan.
 While on record Old Gods have a sharper, more noise-band sound, live they are a slick, hyper-charged punk rock outfit.
 Tuttle is a sold slab of vibrating muscle, standing in and staring down the mosh-pit like a lion-tamer squaring up to a hungry pride, one moment on his knees blasting a lung-bursting scream, the next sliding up to his feet like Patrick Swayzee in Dirty Dancing crossed with Patrick Swayzee in Roadhouse.
 If that fictional Patrick Swayzee hybrid also happened to be a krav maga prizefighter.

-And so to our main event: The Armed asked me to to refer to their individual members by name when writing about No Rest Fest.
+And so to our main event: The Armed asked me not to refer to their individual members by name when writing about No Rest Fest.
 Indeed, for the entire promotion and release of their last album, an untitled record that came out mid-2015, the band went out of their way to obfuscate membership of the band, with promo photos featuring guest musicians and collaborators rather than the older creative core of the band.
 For the purposes of the review, I’ll indicate the position in the band where relevant — [The Singer] for example, but otherwise I will respect their wishes.

 While it feels unwise to speculate on the reasons The Armed adopt this approach — they have been somewhat reluctant to dissect their full motives in public — that’s precisely what I’m going to do.
 Given that they have admitted that their untitled record’s themes are closely tied to the value of art vs the value of artists, with a heavy emphasis on the presence of art as a mostly-anonymised footnote within people’s lives, The Armed choosing to maintain that anonymity in the face of their irresistible output is well in line with their chosen aesthetic.